Peter's electronic projects

 NOTE for beginners: PIC18F14k50 is a general purpose microcontroller which has to be programmed before you can use it in the actual circuit!
 Please check out this link to learn more.

-USB interfaceUSB interfaceUSB interface
+USB GPIO interfaceUSB GPIO interfaceUSB GPIO interface

 Circuit diagram